-- 5.7.2 Encourage the provision of bikeways within developing neighborhoods during the neighborhood planning process while looking for ways to connect theses bikeways to the nearest link of the Adkisson Greenbelt Park. - 5.7.3 Consider the inclusion of adjacent bike lanes in the design of new major streets and roads, wither as a shared use path, designated bike lanes or shared roadways. - 5.7.4 Encourage the provisions of adequate bike racks at places of public interest.
+- 5.7.2 Encourage the provision of bikeways within developing neighborhoods during the neighborhood planning process while looking for ways to connect theses bikeways to the nearest link of the Adkisson Greenbelt Park. - 5.7.3 Consider the inclusion of bikeways in the design of new major streets and roads, whether as a shared use path, designated bike lanes or shared roadways. - 5.7.4 Encourage the provisions of adequate bike racks at places of public interest.